BMUHAMMDI/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Since it was a classification task, the primary metric that was to be maximized was set to 'accuracy'.
 We provided the cleaned version of the data, and set no. The model was trained remotely on the compute cluster created in the beginning and number of iterations was set to a small value(5 in this project) as the experiment was bound to time out after 30 minutes.
 The model that gave the best results turned out to be VotingEnsembleClassifier that takes the average of the predictions of the base models.
 It gave as an accuracy score of 0.9143 which was slightly better than the score achieved using HyperDrive.

 ## Pipeline comparison
-Though both the models used automated machine learning somehow, a difference in the accuracies was visible, with model trained using AutoML gave slightly better results.
+Though both the models used automated machine learning somehow, a slight difference in the accuracies was visible, with model trained using AutoML gave slightly better results.
 The AutoML model gave best accuracy of 0.9164 with VotingEnsembleClassifier, while the model built using SKLearn and HyperDrive gave a slightly lower score of 0.911.The SKlearn model was iterated 12 times and it took 17 minutes to complete the job, while the AutoML model was iterated only 5 times within two minutes only.

 ## Future work
 Improving the training data might give better results.
 We can also tune some other hyperparameters used in the model and use the pipelines suggested by the AutoML models in order to achieve better results in the future.
 Using different parameter sampling techniques and tuning the arguments of the BanditPolicy can also prove fruitful.